yudataguy/Awesome-Japanese/readme.md

     - [ReadNihon](https://chrome.google.com/webstore/detail/readnihon/gpbdeemekjaigcjldahhmckkfbkmebfd) - ReadNihon generates website Furigana by JLPT level.
 It also allows you to save known words that are ignored from Furigana conversion.
   - Safari
     - [Safarikai](https://ashchan.github.io/safarikai/) - Rikaichan's Safari extension version.

+- iOS and iPadOS
+  - Safari Extensions
+    - [Toucan - Language Learning](https://apps.apple.com/it/app/toucan-language-learning/id1562755912) - When you visit a website, Toucan automatically translates certain words and phrases on the page into the language you're trying to learn.
+  - Apps
+    - [Drops: Language learning app](https://apps.apple.com/it/app/drops-language-learning-app/id939540371) - 5 minutes/day free flashcards-based app separated by categories.

 ## Contribute